-Responsible for developing standards that leverage Artificial Intelligence (AI) mechanisms to assist in the management and orchestration of the network.
+Responsible for developing standards that leverage Artificial Intelligence (AI) mechanisms for improving the operator experience to more quickly recognize and incorporate new and changed knowledge, and hence make actionable decisions as well as assisting in the management and orchestration of the network.

 The use of Artificial Intelligence (AI) techniques in the network supervisory and management system can help address some of the challenges of future network deployment and operation.

 Our Industry Specification Group on Experiential Networked Intelligence (ISG ENI) develops standards that use AI mechanisms to assist in the management and orchestration of the network.
 ENI focuses on improving the operator experience, by adding closed-loop AI mechanisms based on context-aware, metadata-driven policies to more quickly recognize and incorporate new and changed knowledge, and hence to make actionable decisions.

 By developing standards that use AI mechanisms to recognize new or changed knowledge – and thus make actionable decisions for operators – the work of ENI enables an efficient intelligence-based assistance to SDN and NFV deployments which will in turn manage and orchestrate the network.

 The group accordingly considers ENI related issues including architecture, AI, security and Proof of Concept (PoC) frameworks, while coordinating activities with other entities, both internal to ETSI and external.

 In 2020 ISG ENI published revisions of three existing Group Specifications:

 GS ENI 001 identifies use cases and scenarios that are enabled with enhanced experience through the use of network intelligence; this latest ‘Release 2’ version adds additional use cases, as well as the use of ENI in the network and for third parties, including the use of ENI in intent-based networks and capability exposure to third parties.